Little Bit of Love (Tom Grennan song)

-"Little Bit of Love" is a song by British musician Tom Grennan.
+"Little Bit of Love" is a song by English singer and songwriter Tom Grennan.
 It was released as a digital download and for streaming on 8 January 2021 as the fourth single from his second studio album, Evering Road.
 The song was written by Dan Bryer, Mike Needle and Grennan.
+The work was later nominated for the PRS for Music Most Performed Work Ivor Novello Award.

 Background

 Grennan announced the release of the single on his Twitter account on 6 January 2021.
 Talking about the song, he said, "'Little Bit Of Love' is all about the mental struggle of moving on, or going back to a relationship."

 Music video

 A music video for the song was released on 15 January 2021 at a total length of three minutes and forty-six seconds.
 The video was directed by Keane Shaw and features Grennan and actor Luke Kelly and was inspired by Tom's relationship with his little brother.
 Talking about the video Grennan said, "This video is a representation of toxic masculinity and unconditional love, told via a story of two brothers.
 It was amazing to bring my song to life with one of my closest and long-time friends Keane Shaw, not only a close friend but someone whose artistic vision I admire immensely."